 - 1 cup Gluten-Free Flour Blend (about 140g) blends including bean flours not recommended

-- 1 tsp xanthan gum or gum-free baking binder omit if your blend already contains binder
+- 1 teaspoon xanthan gum or gum-free baking binder omit if your blend already contains binder

 - 4 tablespoons butter at room temperature